Eric J Ma's Website

 • You write into a monthly file as your bullet journal, rather than having a single note per day.

 That last point is opinionated.
 I don't have a single note per day.
 Instead, each month contains my collection of daily bullets.
 The motivation here is a line from the Zen of Python -- "flat is better than nested".
-On March 26, I have entries for that day inside the March file, rather than have a reference form the March file to March 26.
+On March 26, I have entries for that day inside the March file, rather than have a reference from the March file to March 26.
 This might not reflect your own preferences; you might prefer one note per day, or use a different structure entirely.
 But this is what my skill expects, and it's baked into how the skill works.

 If you want to use my daily sign-off skill, you're not just adopting the skill.
 You're adopting my way of working.
 You're inheriting my file structure, my tool preferences, my mental model for organizing information.
 The skill comes with implicit assumptions about how you work, what tools you use, and what your environment looks like.